 Both platforms saw steady year on year growth up until 2017-2018, when Joomla’s market share took a hit.

-WordPress, on the other hand, has only seen growth.
-And this is true even when we zoom in even further to look at monthly growth.
+WordPress, on the other hand, has only seen growth – it has periods stable periods and jumps.
+And this is true even when we zoom in even further to look at monthly statistics.

 WordPress’ continued popularity compared to Joomla is also highlighted when looking at Google Trends.

 If we look at search popularity worldwide from 2004-2022, we see Joomla explode onto the scene after it’s launch in 2005.
 It was actually the more popular platform in the late 00s, before dipping in popularity around 2010 as WordPress races into the lead.